 Ticks are equally nasty and suck your puppy's blood on a much bigger scale.
 They also spread infections such as Lyme Disease and Ehrlichiosis.
 A severe tick infestation can cause your puppy to get very sick indeed due to loss of blood.

-Click here to find the best medications to prevent and eliminate fleas and ticks
+Click here to find the best medications to prevent & eliminate fleas and ticks

 Another type of external puppy parasite is the Mite.
 These tiny guys are part of the spider family (so are ticks) and there are several different types of mite.

 They usually live on your pup's skin or on the hair follicles (but unlike fleas these critters are generally too small to see with the naked eye), but there is a species of mite that prefers to take up residence in your puppy's delicate ears.